 February – May

-CDE Office of CLDE conducts School ELD program reviews
+CDE Office of CLDE conducts onsite District ELD program reviews

-Schools and CDE collaborate to conduct initial planning and goal setting
+District and CDE collaborate to conduct initial planning, goal setting, and budget development

 EVALUATION AND REPORTING

 Each LEA that receives a grant through the District ELD Program Review is required to report, at a minimum, the following information to the CDE as follows: